zetxqx/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 - Inference scheduler Plugins, that rely on custom data collection, accept that the [Model Server Protocol](../003-model-server-protocol/README.md) no longer provides guarantees on portability of a model server out of the box.
+- Intent is *not* to introduce a new scraping mechanism, and continue to support the current model of Go-routine per endpoint.

 ## Proposal